FlippED is An ED Original Style wherein two bloggers come together to share their opposing or orthogonal perspectives on an interesting subject.

 They face double oppression in this regard as they belong to the two underprivileged groups of being a woman and a north-eastern woman in India.
 This aspect is known as intersectional feminism and addresses the different layers of oppression that a woman undergoes not only in terms of gender but also racially.

-The very recent PadManChallenge started by the actor Akshay Kumar went viral in social media.
+The #PadManChallenge by the actor Akshay Kumar went viral on social media.
 Actors posted pictures of themselves holding a sanitary napkin, thus trying to do away with the taboo associated with menstruation.
 But this too brings up the issue of women belonging to different classes in India.

 On the one hand, where rural women want to keep the issue of menstruation confined to women only, more privileged and educated ones would like their male counterparts to enter this arena of what has been known as “feminine” and help them equally.